-AmeriBen, like all organizations, constantly goes through various degrees of change.
+All organizations constantly goes through various degrees of change.
 Although some employees may embrace these changes with a “bring it on” mentality, most individuals find workplace changes to be confusing, stressful and overwhelming.

 In fact, a recent study by the American Psychological Association (APA) found that 71 percent of employees who experienced a large company change within the last year were less satisfied with their job than those who experienced little to no change.
 This is especially troubling when you consider that we are living in a climate of change.
 In the study, it was reported that 50 percent of the respondents say they were affected or will be affected by organizational changes this year.